opendocsg/slw-judgments-backfill/2016_SGCA_24/report.md

 **Introduction**

-1       This was an appeal against part of the decision of the High Court judge (“the Judge”) in _Lian Kok Hong v Lian Bee Leng and another_ [2015] SGHC 205 which found that the late Lian Seng Peng (“the Testator”) did not know and approve of the contents of his last Will and Testament dated 10 August 2012 (“the August 2012 Will”) when he signed it in the presence of two witnesses.
+1       This was an appeal against part of the decision of the High Court judge (“the Judge”) in _Lian Kok Hong v Lian Bee Leng and another_ <span class="citation">[2015] SGHC 205</span> which found that the late Lian Seng Peng (“the Testator”) did not know and approve of the contents of his last Will and Testament dated 10 August 2012 (“the August 2012 Will”) when he signed it in the presence of two witnesses.

 2       The dispute between Lian Kok Hong (“the appellant”), who was the plaintiff before the Judge, and Lian Bee Leng and Wee Hui Ying (“the respondents”), who were the defendants, was which of the many wills executed by the Testator during the last few years of his life was his last will.
 The respondents had initially applied for probate in respect of an earlier will of the Testator dated 18 December 2010 (“the 18 December 2010 Will”).
 In their counterclaim, the respondents sought a declaration that the 18 December 2010 Will was the Testator’s true last will.
 The Judge held that the August 2012 Will was invalid and accordingly allowed the respondents’ counterclaim.